zms-publishing/Products.mcdutils/README.rst

 ===================

-The `Products.mcdutils` product supplies a replacement for the ZODB-based session data container supplied by the `Transience` product, shipped with the Zope core prior to Zope 4 and available as a separate package after that.
+The `Products.mcdutils` product supplies a replacement for the ZODB-based session data container from the `Transience` product, shipped with the Zope core prior to Zope 4 and available as a separate package after that.
 Rather than using a ZODB storage as the backing store for session data, as `Transience` does, `Products.mcdutils` stores session data in a cluster of